-Further information regarding fair value measurement is disclosed below.
+Further information regarding fair value measurement is disclosed in Note 7.4.

 Revaluation

 Fair value is based on periodic valuations by independent valuers, which normally occur once every five years, based upon the asset's Government Purpose Classification, but may occur more frequently if fair value assessments indicate a material change in fair value has occurred.